Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Results

 \subsection{Critical Condition for Collapse}

-Naive application of the \ac{TES} model leads to the prediction that collapse starts when the critical radius $r_\mathrm{crit}$ moves inside the ``maximum radius'' $r_\mathrm{max}$ such that the outer part of the core becomes unstable.
-As already discussed in \cref{sec:intro}, however, cores generally do not have a sharp boundary but instead smoothly blend into the ambient cold \ac{ISM}, blurring the definition of $r_\mathrm{max}$.
+Naive application of the \gls{TES} model leads to the prediction that collapse starts when the critical radius $r_\mathrm{crit}$ moves inside the ``maximum radius'' $r_\mathrm{max}$ such that the outer part of the core becomes unstable.
+As already discussed in \cref{sec:intro}, however, cores generally do not have a sharp boundary but instead smoothly blend into the ambient cold \gls{ISM}, blurring the definition of $r_\mathrm{max}$.
 From a dynamical point of view, $r_\mathrm{max}$ should reflect the structure of the gravitational field around a core, such that the gravity interior to $r_\mathrm{max}$ is primarily from the core and gravity outside is heavily influenced by neighboring structures.
-To test whether the tidal radius (see \cref{fig:contours_schematics} and related text) indeed plays the role of an effective maximum radius in determining the onset of the collapse, we plot the ratios $r_\mathrm{crit}/r_\mathrm{tidal,max}$ and $r_\mathrm{crit}/r_\mathrm{tidal,avg}$ as a function of $\tau_\mathrm{evol}$ in \cref{fig:critical_conditions}.
+A natural candidate for this quantity is the tidal radius, where \cref{fig:contours_schematics} illustrates two alternative definitions, $r_\mathrm{tidal,max}$ and $r_\mathrm{tidal,avg}$.
+For all our prestellar cores, we find $r_\mathrm{tidal,max}/r_\mathrm{tidal,avg} \sim 2\pm 0.6$.
+To test whether these tidal radii indeed play a role as an effective maximum radius in determining the onset of the collapse, we plot the ratios $r_\mathrm{crit}/r_\mathrm{tidal,max}$ and $r_\mathrm{crit}/r_\mathrm{tidal,avg}$ as a function of $\tau_\mathrm{evol}$ in \cref{fig:critical_conditions}.
 This shows that the onset of the collapse (i.e., $\tau_\mathrm{evol} = 0$) as identified by direct force measurements coincides with the epoch when $r_\mathrm{crit}$ decreases to values roughly in between $r_\mathrm{tidal,max}$ and $r_\mathrm{tidal,avg}$, broadly consistent with the theoretical expectation.
-The ratio of either $r_\mathrm{crit}/r_\mathrm{tidal,max}$ or $r_\mathrm{crit}/r_\mathrm{tidal,avg}$ involves a moderate level of scatter, however, indicating that 1) $r_\mathrm{max}$ is inherently a fuzzy quantity however it is defined, and/or 2) the density and velocity structure of simulated cores is sometimes not well explained by the idealized \ac{TES} model.
+The ratio of either $r_\mathrm{crit}/r_\mathrm{tidal,max}$ or $r_\mathrm{crit}/r_\mathrm{tidal,avg}$ involves a moderate level of scatter, however, indicating that 1) $r_\mathrm{max}$ is inherently a fuzzy quantity however it is defined, and/or 2) the density and velocity structure of simulated cores is sometimes not well explained by the idealized \gls{TES} model.

 It is interesting to reverse the logic and examine how well the conditions (to be satisfied simultaneously)